-HIS-12 - Military History of the United States Since 1900 (Same as MIL-2) UC, CSU Prerequisite: None.
+HIS-12 - Military History of the United 3 units HIS-26 - History of California States Since 1900 UC, CSU (Same as MIL-2) Prerequisite: None.
+UC, CSU A history of California from the pre-Columbian Prerequisite: None. the present, with emphasis on the period since state Advisory: REA-83 and qualification for ENG-1A.
+1850.
+54 hours lecture.
+An examination of the evolution of military and nav al practices and institutions as they have developed through major wars of HIS-28 - Native American History I: Early the twentieth century, with emphasis upon two world wars.
+The Contact Period roles of leadership and technology and their impact upon the art UC, CSU of war will also be discussed.
+54 hours lecture.
+Prerequisite: None.
 Advisory: REA-83 and qualification for ENG-1A.

-An examination of the evolution of military and naval practices and institutions as they have developed through major wars of the twentieth century, with emphasis upon two world wars.
-The roles of leadership and technology and their impact upon the art of war will also be discussed.
-54 hours lecture.

-HIS-14 - African American History I 3 units UC.CSU Prerequisite: None.
+HIS-14 - African American History I 3 units A study of the European/Native American contac